shinolab/autd3-old-monorepo/doc/book/src/en/Users_Manual/geometry.md

 ## Multiple devices

-Multiple AUTD3 devices can be daisy chained together.
+Multiple AUTD3 devices can be daisy-chained together.
 The SDK is designed to be transparent even when multiple devices are connected.

 If you want to connect multiple devices,